 Sesame Rice (Ellu Sadam)

 Ellu sadam recipe:

 Mint rice (Pudina Sadam)

 Pudina sadam recipe:

 Candied Rice (Kalkandu sadam):

-First we need to make kalkandu into powder before adding into rice..
+First, we need to grind kalkandu into powder before adding it to the cooked rice.